 That said, Amazon Prime Video comes bundled with other Amazon Prime services such as free one-day domestic delivery service, so the Amazon Prime Video can be seen as an add-on rather than what you are solely paying for.
 At $2.99 per month (for now), Amazon Prime is worth subscribing to if you are a frequent Amazon shopper, even if you don’t watch their shows regularly.

-HBO Go is the primary option to turn to if you somehow have not watched Game of Throne yet, and want to do it legally.
+HBO Go is the primary option to turn to if you somehow have not watched Game of Thrones yet, and want to do it legally.
 In addition, if you hold memories of growing up with the Harry Potter series, you would be interested to catch their 20th Anniversary: Return to Hogwarts edition on HBO Go.
-It’s also a great place to turn to if you wish to watch shows like Band of Brothers, Sex and the City, and True Detective.
+It’s also a great place to turn to if you wish to watch shows like Band of Brothers, Sex and the City, True Detective and House of the Dragon.

 In contrast, Netflix’s original content is not available anywhere else unless you subscribe to Netflix.
 This puts them at an advantage because Netflix is always aggressively producing new content with some of these shows starring Hollywood A-listers.

 This article was first published on 24 December 2020 and we have updated it to reflect the latest prices.